 Note: If you want this setting applied by default to all users in your account, click the lock icon, and then click Lock to confirm the setting.

-- In a Zoom session you're hosting, click Closed Caption in the controls bar, and select the Assign a participant to type option, under Assign someone to type.
+- In the Zoom session you're hosting, click Closed Caption in the controls bar, and select the Assign a participant to type option, under Assign someone to type.

 - From the participants list, select the AST captioner and click More.
 Finally, click Assign to Type Closed Caption.